Marketcircle/AXElements/docs/KeyboardEvents.markdown

 type "hello, world!", app
 ```

+In order make sure that certain sequences of characters are properly
+transcribed to the screen you should be consistent about using double
+quotes, `"`,  for literal strings.
+An escape sequence should begin
+`\\`.

 First the keyword `type`, and then the string you want to type
 out.
 Finally, there is a second argument, which is optional, that
 should be the application that you wish to send the keyboard input